Interested in an Arctic travel guide? Are you wondering which Arctic destination you should visit?

 Whether you want to see iconic wildlife or visit pristine national parks, there are so many reasons to travel to the Arctic.

 This inlet separates Baffin Island from Bylot Island.
 In the spring cracks emerge in the ice and within this ecosystem, where open water meets land-fast ice, a ‘floe edge’ forms.
-This phenomenon becomes one of the most active locations for wildlife and Lancaster Sound, at the top of Baffin Island, is world-renowned as such a large migration of whales travel this route annually.
+This phenomenon becomes one of the most active locations for marine wildlife, and the northern Baffin Island floe edge is world-renowned for the large migration of whales that travel this route annually.

 This is a vital part of the narwhal, beluga, and bowhead whale migrations and visitors may see multiple pods of whales as they make their way to summer feeding grounds.
 It is also a perfect place to find polar bears hunting for seals.
 Bylot Island, forming part of Sirmilik National Park, is also a huge bird sanctuary and host to many returning migratory birds.